MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/analytics/design-financial-reports.md

 [!include [banner](../includes/banner.md)]

-This article provides exercises that walk you through viewing and creating financial reports for Microsoft Dynamics 365 for Finance and Operations.
-Financial reporting consists of a viewing experience within Finance and Operations and a click-once report designer that lets you create and edit financial reports.
+This article provides exercises that walk you through viewing and creating financial reports for Microsoft Dynamics 365 Finance.
+Financial reporting consists of a viewing experience within the application and a click-once report designer that lets you create and edit financial reports.

 ## Exercise 1: Generate and explore a default financial report